 5. Religiously sticking to best practices

 A common mistake that even professionals make, is firmly sticking to best practices.
-Although best practices are great starting points, you have to remember they’re similar to using express tools and default settings - they’re one-size-fits-all, sweeping conclusions.
-Your company is unique, and therefore you should always use best practices, and then move beyond them.
+Although best practices are great starting points, you have to remember they’re similar to using express tools and default settings - they’re just sweeping generalizations.
+Your company is unique and therefore your practices should constantly be evolving.

 Best practices are usually gathered from large pieces of research, involving many different campaigns, companies and tests.
 They might often also include all kinds of different industries, which might be radically different from yours.

 We recommend using industry best practices as a starting point, especially if you’re starting a new campaign.
-You can’t go wrong there!
-But it’s always worth testing new things, using best practices as a control.
+But it’s always worth testing new things and using best practices as a control.
 The best results come when you push boundaries.